 Runner's Knee Bonus: Patellofemoral Pain Syndrome - Not Just For Runners

-For several weeks we have been covering patellar femoral pain syndrome (PFPS), or runner’s knee as many like to call it.
-However, as with many of the conditions we see, it can be found in more than just one population of people.
+For several weeks, we have been covering patellofemoral pain syndrome (PFPS), or runner’s knee, as many like to call it.
+However, as with many of the conditions we see, it can be found in more than one population.
 PFPS can also be caused by other physical activities that put repeated stress on the knee.
-This can include squatting, jumping, climbing stairs, etc. Along with that, PFPS can occur when you have patellar malalignment, which was touched on in Part 1 of our Runner’s Knee series.
+This can include squatting, jumping, climbing stairs, etc. Additionally, PFPS can occur with patellar malalignment, as touched on in Part 1 of our Runner’s Knee series.

-With most PFPS we see, it comes from a sudden increase of load placed on the knee.
-So if you have recently increased your weight at the gym, time on the Stairmaster, or taken on a new activity, if the stress level on your knees has increased you could experience “runner’s knee” even if you do not consider yourself a runner.
-With that said, here are a few preventative measures we can implement that could help.
+Most PFPS we see come from a sudden increase in load on the knee.
+So if you have recently increased your weight at the gym, time on the StairMaster, or taken up a new activity, and the stress on your knees has increased, you could experience “runner’s knee” even if you do not consider yourself a runner.
+With that said, here are a few preventive measures we can implement to help.

 PREVENTIVE TECHNIQUE #1:

-If you are squatting, jumping, or finding difficulty hiking or doing stairs, ensure that you are getting a proper warm up.
-In addition to the treatment options listed in Part 3 of our Runner’s Knee series, you can also perform band exercises prior to your activity.
+If you are squatting, jumping, or having difficulty hiking or climbing stairs, ensure you get a proper warm-up.
+In addition to the treatment options listed in Part 3 of our Runner’s Knee series, you can perform band exercises before your activity.
 Each of these exercises is

-beneficial in increasing our mobility and strength, as well as providing our bodies with the proper preparation for the activities we are engaging in.
+beneficial in increasing our mobility and strength, as well as providing our bodies with proper preparation for the activities we engage in.

 PREVENTIVE TECHNIQUE #2: